Insurance 101 for College Students … And Parents Too

 Mom and dad aren’t around anymore to nag you about the hours you spend on your smartphone or to wake you up for school in the morning, but this also means they aren’t there to fix problems either.
 What, for example, would you do if someone were to steal your precious smartphone?

 Students can easily get swept away in the excitement and bustle of the college social scene, forgetting that not everyone they meet at school has the best of intentions.
 Crime exists in most communities, and college life is no exception.
-According to the FBI, 97 percent of crimes reported by college students in 2012 were property crimes and a whopping 41 percent of these crimes occurred on campus grounds.
+According to the National Center for Education Statistics, 13,500 burglaries were reported by college students in 2014.
+These property crimes accounted for a whopping 50 percent of all crimes reported on campus grounds.

-Students bring many pricey belongings from home – electronics like laptops, smart phones, tablets, televisions and gaming systems are common dorm room items.
+Students bring many pricey belongings home – electronics like laptops, smart phones, tablets, televisions and gaming systems are common dorm room items.
 They may also have a skateboard, bike, vehicle or combination of all of the above.
+Curious to see how safe your campus is?
+See if your school made the list of top 10 colleges with the highest crime rates.

 So, how can you protect your belongings while you’re away at school?
 The first step is to check with your insurance agent to see if your stuff is covered under your homeowners insurance policy.
 Some policies, like those offered by Mercury Insurance, will extend coverage to college students living away from home.